fivetran/dbt_fivetran_utils/README.md

 ----

 ## Booleans
+These macros tests for true or false under the given conditions.
 ### empty_variable_warning ([source](macros/empty_variable_warning.sql))
 This macro checks a declared variable and returns an error message if the variable is empty before running the models within the `dbt_project.yml` file.